sleroq/web.cum.army/README.md

 - **Consistent Design**: Unified UI components across the entire application.
 - **Stream Auto-play**: Streams attempt to play automatically by default, with smart retry logic and muted fallback if needed.
 - **Modern Tech Stack**: Updated to React 19, Vite 7, and Tailwind CSS v4.
 Includes React Compiler for better performance and strict linting/formatting rules.
-- **Simplified Experience**: Removed unnecessary features like cinema mode to keep the focus on the content.

 ## General Features